integralvision/tinypng/README.txt

 * Make the file size displayed after upload the compressed image size rather than the original.
 After refreshing the page the filesize is correctly displayed.
-* Create a service to provide this module functionality for other modules to integrate.
+* Create a service to provide this module's functionality for other modules to integrate.
 * Implement ImageMagick toolkit operation